 Such commercial issue-based ads are already regulated by EU law, such as the Unfair Commercial Practices Directive (UCPD) and Audiovisual Media Services Directive (AVMSD), complemented by the advertising self-regulatory systems, which provide robust, flexible and consumer-friendly mechanisms.

 The European Commission adopted on 13th March a legislative proposal for a Regulation introducing strict political advertising transparency requirements.
-The broad definition of political advertising in the Regulation risks covering a wide array of issue-based advertisements, including purely commercial ads.
-Following interinstitutional negotiations between the Parliament and the Council of the EU, the Regulation started applying as from 10th October 2025.
+The broad definition of political advertising in the Regulation risked covering a wide array of issue-based advertisements, including purely commercial ads.

 To avoid legal uncertainty and detrimental side effects, EASA called for excluding commercial advertising from the draft Regulation.
-This resulted in the introduction of the wording “liable and designed” in the definition, among other useful changes.
-Nonetheless, the scope and definitions remain a weakness of the Regulation, and EASA keeps advocating during the implementation phase.
+This resulted in the introduction of the wording “liable and designed” in the definition by the co-legislators, among other useful changes.
+Following its final adoption, the Regulation started applying as from 10th October 2025.

 -